jlweichen/Coffee-in-the-Cities/README.md

 # Coffee in the Cities: Analysis of the Battleground between Caribou Coffee and Starbucks

 ## Introduction
 Though I personally don't drink much coffee, it isn't hard to find someone who does.
-Coffee shops are an occasional treat for some, but are an important daily ritual for others.
+Coffee shops are an occasional treat for some, but an important daily ritual for others.
 They cater to students, professionals, travelers, and more alike with comfortable seating and warm ambiance.
 There are plenty of options for those who want a sip prepared for them on their way to work, school, or errands throughout the Twin Cities, but two players have a formidable presence: Caribou Coffee and Starbucks Coffee.
 My goals with this project are to:

 1. Collect store location data for both brands